 On a global scenario of major transformations, demanding and based on sustainability, the ISA is member of the Dow Jones Sustainability Index, for three consecutive years, and works for mitigation and adaptations to climate change, ensuring the services provided, rational use of resources and for a more inclusive society.

 Operating for 50 years, ISA has established efficiency and reliability as its brand in service provision, with respect for Human Rights and the environment, aiming at the continuous improvement of quality of life and the development of communities where it operates.
 Involved in this effort, the Company has a highly qualified team of almost 4,326 employees.

 In the Power Transmission sector, ISA has projected in its business plan investments to maintain its leadership and consolidate its position as the operator with the largest presence in Latin America, reaching levels of operational efficiency in line with the best international practices.Electric Energy Transmission Business

 It is essential for the operation of an energy market; it is the meeting point between generation and demand and the medium through which electric energy is exchanged.

-Through its affiliates and subsidiaries, ISA expands, operates and maintains high-voltage energy transmission systems, which positions it as the largest international electricity carrier in Latin America, with 42,064 km of high-voltage circuit, 81,345 MVA of transformation capacity, and interconnections between Venezuela and Colombia, Colombia and Ecuador, and Ecuador and Peru.
+Through its affiliates and subsidiaries, ISA expands, operates and maintains high-voltage energy transmission systems, which positions it as the largest international electricity carrier in Latin America, with 46,374 km and 92,600 MVA of energy transmission infrastructure in operation.

 The business offers a full portfolio of electric energy transmission services for market agents; connection to the electric system from generators, network operators, regional carriers and major consumers; construction of projects for third parties; and associated maintenance services, electricity and energy studies.